jhu-dvrk/dvrk-readthedocs/docs/pages/troubleshooting/potentiometers.rst

 .. warning::

-   This page is for the first generation daVinci arms (aka Classic, Standard).
+   This page is for the first generation da Vinci arms (aka Classic, Standard).
 If you have Si arms (ECM, PSM), this page is irrelevant.